These FAQs were reviewed and updated in November.

 If you are identified through the tracing process as having had contact with someone who has the symptoms, you will also be expected to self-isolate at home.
 If you then develop any symptoms, you will need to book a test immediately.

-The details of the science for education settings can be on the Scottish Government's Coronavirus (COVID-19): schools, early learning and childcare settings - scientific evidence web page.
+The details of the science for education settings can be seen on the Scottish Government's web page Coronavirus (COVID-19): schools, early learning and childcare settings - scientific evidence.

-I am a teacher from a black and minority ethnic (BME) background and am concerned that I am therefore at a significantly higher risk of contracting COVID-19.
+I am a teacher from a black and minority ethnic (BME) background and I'm concerned that I am therefore at a significantly higher risk of contracting Covid-19.
 What support can I expect from my employer and my Union?
 (Scotland)

-If you do not receive a response or are not satisfied with any response you do get, you should contact the NASUWT Scotland Centre for further advice and support.
+If you do not receive a response or are not satisfied with any response you do get, you should email the NASUWT Scotland Centre for further advice and support.